-Priftin has not been studied as part of the Initial Phase treatment regimen in HIV seropositive patients with pulmonary tuberculosis.
+Priftin has not been evaluated as part of the initial phase treatment regimen in HIV-infected patients with active pulmonary TB.

 Rifapentine is an inducer of CYP450 enzymes.
-Concomitant use of Priftin with other drugs metabolized by these enzymes, such as protease inhibitors and reverse transcriptase inhibitors, may cause a significant decrease in plasma concentrations and loss of therapeutic effect of the protease inhibitor or reverse transcriptase inhibitor. [see Drug Interactions (7.1 and 7.2) and Clinical Pharmacology (12.3)]
+Concomitant use of rifapentine with other drugs metabolized by these enzymes, such as protease inhibitors, certain reverse transcriptase inhibitors, and hormonal contraception may cause a significant decrease in plasma concentrations and loss of therapeutic effect [see Drug Interactions (7.1, 7.2, 7.3 and 7.4) and Clinical Pharmacology (12.3)].

 Discoloration of Body Fluids

 Priftin may produce a red-orange discoloration of body tissues and/or fluids (e.g., skin, teeth, tongue, urine, feces, saliva, sputum, tears, sweat, and cerebrospinal fluid).
 Contact lenses or dentures may become permanently stained.